Test Id : BRBPS

 This test does not detect nonbacterial organisms (eg, viruses, fungi, helminths, protozoa), but does detect mycobacteria.

-False-positive results are theoretically possible if patient specimens are contaminated with bacterial nucleic acids either from the environment or from patient microbiota (eg, skin microbiota contamination).
+False-positive results are theoretically possible if patient specimens or collection containers are contaminated with bacterial nucleic acids either from the environment or from patient microbiota (eg, skin microbiota contamination).

 This test is validated for normally sterile sources.